 Many people experience dramatic improvements to their health when they follow a vegetarian diet.
 Studies have consistently shown vegetarianism to be associated with lower incidence of cancer, heart disease, diabetes and many other major diseases.
 A number of nutritional advisers, however, claim that the vegetarian diet is lacking in certain essential nutrients including iron, calcium, and certain proteins (amino acids) which therefore need to be supplemented.
 Contrary to these claims, many people have been observed to live in excellent health for decades without eating any animal products or supplements, and for many in ill health, positive changes are obtained.
 A vegetarian diet does not guarantee health, however.
 Many vegetarians are not healthy because they do not vary their diet adequately, follow the guidelines listed previously, and practice other good habits that contribute health.

-The fist thing to ask is why you want to lose weight?
+The first thing to ask is why you want to lose weight?
 Losing weight can be a health risk if you don’t need to.
 Be careful judging your need to diet based upon “weight,” as this does not take into account the fact that people with greater physical tone and muscle bulk weigh more.
 Many people feel much stronger and healthier when they are larger.
-Only lose weight if you fell the desire to and to please you.
+Only lose weight if you feel the desire to and to please yourself.
 If you need another “objective” opinion, ask your Doctor.

 Everyone has their unique requirements and preferences.
-Find a style of eating which supports and feels good.
-Chiropractic care helps your body to improve its efficiency, and can help you to normalize your metabolism.
+Find a style of eating that supports and feels good.
+Chiropractic care helps your body to improve its efficiency and can help you to normalize your metabolism.